Griddy Boards

 Despite this evidence, many campus social areas remain passive and underutilised, missing opportunities to encourage spontaneous interaction and play.

-We collected 40 survey responses and conducted five semi-structured interviews.
-After analysing the data using an affinity diagram, key themes emerged around isolation, hesitation to initiate interaction, and the lack of engaging social spaces.
+Analysis revealed recurring themes around isolation, hesitation to initiate interaction, and the lack of engaging social spaces.

-We collected 40 survey responses and conducted five semi-structured interviews.
-After analysing the data using an affinity diagram, key themes emerged around isolation, hesitation to initiate interaction, and the lack of engaging social spaces.
+Analysis revealed recurring themes around isolation, hesitation to initiate interaction, and the lack of engaging social spaces.

 32.5%